Launch Of The Converged Human Rights And Environmental Due Diligence Assessment Tool

 The current Converged HREDD Assessment Tool emerged after three years through collaborative development, pilot testing, and stakeholder feedback from AIM-Progress, CGF, FLA, Nestlé and Proforest.

 The collaborators have made the tool open-source, aiming for it to become common industry best practice for how to assess HREDD readiness.
-It is available to download online at:
+It is available to download online.

 Please note, the tool is available as a working version and licensed under Creative Commons.
 Any organisation sharing the tool and guidance document should acknowledge the contributions of the developing organisations.